 EucoLight encourages the Commission and the Member States to address the following issues at the time of the finalisation and adoption of the Implementing Regulation.
-Failing so, the Draft Implementation Regulation cannot be supported.
+Failing so, the Draft Implementation Regulation and the calculation tool cannot be supported.
 The issues that need to be addressed are:

-1. Solving the issue of inaccurate statistics in the UNU model
+1. Solving the issue of inaccurate statistics in the UNU model, which is the basis of the prepopulated data included in the calculation tool supporting the Draft Implementing Regulation.

-EucoLight has alerted the Commission on several occasions since mid-2015 about serious issues with that statistical data in the UNU tool.
+EucoLight has alerted the Commission on several occasions since mid-2015 about serious issues with the statistical data used in the Study on collection rates of waste electrical and electronic equipment (WEEE) (2014) and pre-populated in the calculation tool supporting the Draft Implementing Regulation.
 This is a matter of deep concern for our sector.

-EucoLight reviewed that statistical data for lamps placed on the market in a number of Member States and has demonstrated that there is a considerable discrepancy between the UNU statistics included in the electronic tool, and the actual data recorded in those Member States.
-In some countries we observed data from UNU statistics that are a multiple (e.g. 2 fold increase) compared to the data collected and reported in Member States.
-EucoLight members contribute to, and have confidence that the data recorded in those Member States is correct, and also that the data contained within the UNU tool is incorrect.
+EucoLight reviewed the statistical data for lamps placed on the market in a number of Member States and has demonstrated that there is a considerable discrepancy between the UNU statistics (based on PRODCOM codes and Combined Nomenclature codes- CN codes) pre-populated in the calculation tool and the actual data recorded in those Member States.

+In some countries we observed that data from UNU statistics are a multiple (e.g. 2 fold increase) compared to the data collected and reported in Member States.
+EucoLight members contribute to and have confidence that the data recorded in those Member States is correct, and also that the data contained within the calculation tool is incorrect.
 This information has been shared with the European Commission.